Whole30 + Keto Creamy Mushroom Chicken Thighs

 Creamy Mushroom Gravy

-While the thighs are roasting in the oven, remove all but 1 tablespoon fat from the same large skillet.
+- While the thighs are roasting in the oven, remove all but 1 tablespoon fat from the same cast iron skillet.
 Over medium heat, add the mushrooms, onion, garlic, thyme, salt and pepper.
 Cook until the vegetables are soft and turning golden brown, about 5-8 minutes, stirring occasionally and scraping up all the brown bits from the bottom of the skillet.

 This post contains affiliate links, thanks for the love!